xhajnal/video_bees/README.md

 ## HOW AND WHERE TO STORE INPUT
 Select a folder such as `data`.
-Get your `*_nn.csv` and `*.mp4` files, the results of loopy analysis, into this folder with/without your folder structure.
+Get your tracking `*_nn.csv` and video `*.mp4` files, the results of loopy analysis, into this folder with/without your folder structure.

 Now, edit `dave.py` (located in `src` folder) or use automatic dave generation `help_write_dave.py`.
 `dave.py` contains lines for each file you would like to analyse.